This blog was updated April 4th, 2020

 Dedicate Some Time to a Self-Care Regimen

 It is essential to comfort your mind with a stress-relieving activity.
 Take a moment to seek mindfulness in a meditation session, connect the soul and body through yoga, or practice deep breathing.
 Diffuse an essential oil, such as lavender or chamomile, and dim the lights to promote an automatically relaxed mental state.
-And if you have the opportunity, you can also treat yourself to a spa service or deep-tissue massage!
+And if you have the opportunity, go all out and turn your home into your very own private spa — do a face mask, deep-condition your hair, take a long bath, and hang out in a comfy robe.

 By the end of your day, you are ready to unwind.
 Take a moment to acknowledge all of the great moments of the day by practicing the G.L.A.D. technique and jotting down your thoughts.
 G.L.A.D. stands for Grateful, Learned, Accomplishment, Delight.
 First, ponder about something that you are Grateful for today.
 Following the moment of thankful practice, recognize one thing that you Learned today.
 Then reflect on a small Accomplishment.
 And finally, what was one moment that filled your soul with Delight?
 When you reflect on your day and focus on the positives, you may notice that life is more joyful than you originally thought!